60 Main Street

 In May, 2015 the Ararat Branch announced a $150,000 project for the Peri-operative Unit which included the redesign and refurbishment of the Theatre Recovery and Day Procedure.
 In conjunction with this was the important announcement of a new police naming of a local young man, Jason Bond who had only been a member of Victoria Police for a short time, a police officer in training who died as a result of a motor vehicle accident in 2011.
 In announcing the project Ararat Branch President, Terry Weeks said: “It is such a pleasure for the Victoria Police Blue Ribbon Foundation and Ararat Branch to announce this fundraising project that will honour the memory of Jason Bond through the naming of the Jason Bond Perioperative Unit at East Grampians Health Service.”

-Recently in May, 2019 at their 18th annual “Gala Nights of Nights’ the Ararat Branch in conjunction with the Foundation announced the future naming of the Blue Ribbon Foundation Wing as part of the forthcoming redevelopment of the Medical Imaging Department.
+In May, 2019 at their 18th annual “Gala Nights of Nights’ the Ararat Branch in conjunction with the Foundation announced the future naming of the Blue Ribbon Foundation Wing as part of the forthcoming redevelopment of the Medical Imaging Department.
 In addition, the Ararat Branch have committed to supporting the purchase of a replacement General X Ray Machine which will cost in the vicinity of $235,000.

 Satisfyingly the Ararat Branch has already presented an instalment of $100,000 towards this vital equipment.
 The challenge now is to raise the balance of $135,000, sooner rather than later, so the health service can have this ‘state of the art’ equipment which will be of great benefit to staff, medical officers and importantly patient care.